 Presenters must use the most recent copy of CMS-20017 (updated 01/07) at the above URL.
 Additionally, presenters must clearly explain the action(s) that they are requesting CMS to take in the appropriate section of the form.
 They must also clarify their relationship to the organization that they represent in the presentation.

-Issues that are vague, or that are outside the scope of the APC Panel's purpose, will not be considered for presentations and comments.
+(Note: Issues that are vague, or that are outside the scope of the APC Panel's purpose, will not be considered for presentations and comments.
 There will be no exceptions to this rule.
-We appreciate your cooperation on this matter.
+We appreciate your cooperation on this matter.)

 We are also requiring electronic versions of the written comments and presentations, in addition to the hardcopies, to send electronically to the Panel members for their review prior to the meeting.

 In summary, presenters and/or commenters must do the following:

-- Send electronic transmissions—preferably in PowerPoint presentation format—to the e-mail address below.
+- Send electronic transmissions to the e-mail address below.